 Penetration Testing: Exploiting the Weaknesses in Your System and Highlighting the Business Impact of a Cyber Attack

-A pen test is completely different and provides a much more intensive and comprehensive report of the state of your security system.
-The process of a pen test effectively begins as soon as the vulnerability scan ends – really delving into what could be wrong with your security system and finding out where it can be exploited.
+A penetration test is completely different and provides a much more intensive and comprehensive report of the state of your security system.
+The process of penetration testing effectively begins as soon as the vulnerability scan ends – really delving into what could be wrong with your security system and finding out where it can be exploited.

-A professional pen tester will be able to replicate what a hacker would do if they were trying to gain unauthorised access into your security system.
-The pen tester will get a clear picture of the architecture of your system and attempt to infiltrate it, just like a hacker would.
+A professional penetration tester will be able to replicate what a hacker would do if they were trying to gain unauthorised access into your security system.
+The penetration tester will get a clear picture of the architecture of your system and attempt to infiltrate it, just like a hacker would.

 A penetration test provides a clear and controlled understanding of what the business impact would be if a hacker used an open vulnerability to stage an attack.

-Example: How a Vulnerability Can Escalate Quickly & Become a Danger To Your Business
+Example: How a Vulnerability Can Escalate Quickly and Become a Danger To Your Business

 An IT manager is aware of an open vulnerability on one of the backend database systems and has been meaning to get it mitigated through patching or software upgrade.
 However, due to time constraints or not gaining business approval for the system to be unavailable during patching, this has not been completed.
 They are not that concerned as the vulnerability has no direct internet access and is separated on its own network segment.